 Hi, this is the second blog post giving background information about the stories in Piano Dance.
 Chapter 2 discussed learning piano tuning at North Bennet School, the Vendome fire, and the Boston Pops’ performance of Copland’s Fanfare for the Common Man.
 While I was in piano tuning school, my hope was simply to be able to make a living by tuning pianos in homes.
 I did not realize that I was getting the premier education in the piano technology field, so that I could tune for major symphony orchestras and famous performers.
-When I heard the concert led by Arthur Fiedler of Copland’s music, it did not occur to me that I might someday cross paths with not just one, both both of them.
+When I heard the concert led by Arthur Fiedler of Copland’s music, it did not occur to me that I might someday cross paths with not just one, both both of them (Chapters 8 and 9).

 In 1972, North Bennet Street Industrial School occupied its original 19th century building next door to Old North Church in the North End of Boston.
 Thousands of tourist walked by it every year without giving it a second thought.
 By 2013, North Bennet had rightfully gained the reputation and financial backing it deserved, so that it could purchase two new buildings that were up-to-date for all the instruction that was offered.
 For a link to read of the present day school, click HERE.

 For more information about the history of the Vendome and the tragic fire, click HERE.